Senile Cataract: Causes, Symptoms, Diagnosis, and Treatment

 Diagnosis and Eye Examination

-An eye doctor will do several tests to find out if you have a cataract and how much it is affecting your vision.
+Your eye doctor will perform several tests to determine whether you have a cataract and how much it affects your vision.

-These tests help your doctor decide if you need surgery and make sure there are no other reasons for your vision loss.
+These tests help your doctor decide if you need surgery and check for other causes of vision loss.

 Can Senile Cataract Be Prevented?

-You cannot stop aging, but you can slow down cataract progression by taking care of your eyes and your general health.
+You cannot stop aging, but you can slow down cataract progression by taking care of your eyes and your overall health.

 There are no medicines or eye drops that can reverse cataracts.
-Once your vision is affected, surgery is the only way to restore clear sight.
+Once your vision is affected, surgery is the only way to restore clear vision.

 Cataract Surgery: The Definitive Treatment

-During surgery, the cloudy lens is removed and replaced with a clear artificial lens, called an intraocular lens (IOL).
-This helps restore your vision.
+During cataract surgery, your cloudy lens is removed and replaced with a clear artificial lens called an intraocular lens (IOL).
+This new lens helps focus light so you can see clearly again.

-- Cataract surgery is usually performed as an outpatient procedure and takes about 10 to 20 minutes per eye.
+Cataract surgery is usually done as an outpatient procedure, so you go home the same day.
+The surgery itself usually takes about 10 to 20 minutes per eye.

 Possible Complications (Rare but Important)